Did you know there are 12 stunning Czech Republic UNESCO sites? With so many gorgeous towns, history, and culture, it comes to no surprise.

-From entire town centers to castles and gardens, we recommend trying to see these cultural points of interest during your trip to the Czech Republic.
+From entire town centers to castles and gardens, we recommend trying to see these cultural points of interest during your Czech Republic itinerary.

-Besides being one of the most beautiful cities in Europe, no the world, Prague is also a Czech Republic UNESCO site.
+The historical center of Prague includes Old Town, Lesser Town, and New Town.
 Most of the city was built between the 11th – 18th centuries, but the most notable city monuments are from the 14th century built by Charles IV, under the Holy Roman Empire.

 The beautiful city center is made up of beautifully preserved Renaissance and Baroque homes.
-The city you see today was built after a devastating fire in the 14th century when Zacharias of Hradec decided to change the castle from Gothic to Renaissance and the townspeople followed.
+What you see today was built after a devastating fire in the 14th century when all the wooden homes burned to the ground.

 Highlights include the row of gorgeous homes in the city center and the chateau.